There has been a lot of debate in Open Road recently about fog lamps and when and where they should be used.

 Do you have any issues with fog lights?
 Let us know in the comments below.

-Article by NRMA motoring expert Tim Pomroy and taken from the May/June 2013 issue of Open Road.
+Article by NRMA motoring expert Tim Pomroy and taken from Open Road.